vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

 ### Tips

+ - If you get errors with the memory usage, you can subset your data for a single chromosome using the feature names in the .loom objects (which are in the format `chromosome_start_end::geneID`).

  - The logic for pyDESeq2 analysis in our data is same as that for differential expression analysis (introduced in the **Transcriptomics** lectures).
 And if you prefer, you can use the original version of DESeq2 implemented in R, instead of pyDESeq2, and follow the workflow of the transcriptomics practical.

  - As pyDESEq2 is aimed at (pseudo)bulk differential expression analysis, this would require creating arbitrary (3-5) pseudo-bulk counts from single-cell counts for each cluster/celltype by sampling cells (without replacement) from each of them.
 Recall from the single-cell genomics lecture that the pseudo-bulk DE methods should work very well for such analysis.